wiktor-falek/wiktor-falek/README.md

 Currently located in Sweden, Jönköping area 💯

 I am a self taught programmer on the journey to get hired as a backend web developer 🚀

-I speak fluent English 🇬🇧 Polish 🇵🇱 and I am currently learning Swedish 🇸🇪
+I speak fluent English 🇬🇧 Polish🇵🇱 and I am currently learning Swedish 🇸🇪

 Fun fact: I'm an impostor ඞ